Shipping to and from United States of America

 - For cargo prior to pickup, contact us.customerexperience@maersk.com.

-- For cargo after pickup, through our website maersk.com in the MyFinance section.
+- For cargo after pickup, through our website maersk.com in the MyFinance section or by e-mail to disputes@maersk.com.

-- When registering a dispute, please include the shipment number, container number, and a detailed description of the dispute including the applicable service contract number if pertinent to the claim.
-For disputes involving a change of paying party, written confirmation from the party who will pay is needed.
+- When registering a dispute, please include the invoice number shipment number, container number, and a detailed description of the dispute including the applicable service contract number if pertinent to the claim.
+Specifically for the below dispute types, please include the following:

-- Disputes must be submitted to Maersk within 30 days of the invoice date.
-We will provide feedback on your dispute within 5 business days of receipt.
+- Disputes must be submitted to Maersk within 60 days of the invoice date.
+We will provide feedback on your dispute within 30 days of receipt.